exiaosa/master-record/README.md

         $this->extend('onAfterSubmit',$data); //$data is the saved dataobejct

-4. If you want to apply this module to User Defined Form, the form must contains the Email field (Edit the Field Name as "Email")
+4. If you want to apply this module to User Defined Form, the form must contains the Email field (Edit the Field Name as "Email" or "Email_NUM")
 5. All the user can receive an email with a link after sending request, the link can only be viewed once for secure reason